 Graduation and Completion Data

-Each year approximately 35 students begin the 3-year, full time program.
-The table below shows what percentage of these students graduate and attain MFT licensure.
+Each year approximately 45 students begin the 3-year, full time program.
+The table below shows what percentage of these students graduate and obtain employment in the field.

 |Date of Initial COAMFTE Accreditation: 12/18/2008|